University of Glasgow

 Course length:

-36 months (3 years) full-time or with APL for completion of an NES-funded MSc 31 months full-time (see our Entry Requirements page)
+36 months (3 years) full-time or with APL for an NES-funded MSc 31 months full-time (see Overview page)

 Phone: